Gas Regulator Pressure – LPG Gas Pressure Regulator: LPG Gas Fittings and Connections

 The gas bayonet fitting is the last component of the LPG gas fittings and connections before your low pressure gas appliance.

-If you have a portable gas heater, it will be connected to your home LPG supplied using a gas bayonet fitting.
+If you have a portable gas heater, it will be connected to your home LPG supply using a gas bayonet fitting.

 A female gas bayonet fitting can be floor or wall mounted.